amisha26/React-PWA/README.md

-## Learning PWA through this project
+## Learning PWA in React through this project.